What is the difference between the Professional Master's Program and the traditional M.S. Program?

 Can I do an internship during the PMP?

 Yes.
-Our students in the regular M.S./Ph.D. program have often applied for and completed internships during the summer following the first year of study.
+Our students in the traditional M.S./Ph.D. program have often applied for and completed internships during the summer following the first year of study.
 They have interned at numerous high-tech companies such as Google, Apple, Facebook, and Microsoft, and many of them have received job offers even after the first year of study.
 We encourage our PMP students to apply for internships to deepen their academic knowledge and to gain further work experience.
 If you complete an internship in the summer after the first year of study, it can be counted toward CS 799 (independent study) credits (see the program's degree requirements).

 How much does the program cost?